 Places I didn’t make it to in Riga

 I was only in Riga for three nights, so I didn’t make it everywhere.
 Some other places my host recommended were Stockpot, a restaurant with vegan options and for a fancy dinner a place called Tiirs that has vegan options.
-There’s also a raw food place called Raw Garden (watch out for honey)
+There’s also a raw food place called The Beginnings that has several branches and is 90% vegan.

 Vegan-Friendly Supermarket in Riga

 I stumbled upon this little natural food shop while wandering around and only popped in quick.
 My surprise, they had an entire case with every type of vegan Violife cheese!
 Rest-assured, your vegan cheese craving can be satisfied even in Latvia.

 Okay, the moment you’ve been waiting for…vegan chocolate!
 The major brand is Laima and they sell stuff in regular supermarkets and have their own shops, just google it.
 Here’s some pictures and descriptions of what’s vegan so you can find it yourself!

 My vegan chocolate haul from the Laima chocolate shop

 Chocolate with air bubbles in it, there’s a darker version too